thezerobit/py_md_docs/db/files/00_index.md

-Welcome to Ruby Class Notes!
+Welcome to Python Class Notes!
 ----------------------------

 **What is this?**

-It's a place I made to put notes for a Ruby on Rails class.
+It's a place I made to put notes for a Python class.
 This web page is itself a very simple Ruby on Rails application.

 **Who are you?**